w3c/webauthn/README.md

 ```
 bikeshed echidna --u USERNAME --p PASSWORD --d DECISION_URL
 ```

-The username and password in the command refer to your W3C username and password.
-If you don't remmeber your password, please go to this  link to retrieve it: https://www.w3.org/accounts/recover.
-The DECISION-URL refers to the url of the meeting minute.

 The command above will create a tarball of the HTML and images, and upload to Echidna, W3C's automated publishing system.
 The command should return a url, thhrough which you can know whether you successfully publish the draft.
 Status of the request can also be tracked through the [Mailing List Archive](https://lists.w3.org/Archives/Public/public-tr-notifications/).
 You can also use W3C API [as described in the Echidna documentation](https://github.com/w3c/echidna/wiki/How-to-use-Echidna).
 Note that on Windows, this will give an error about failing to delete a temporary file because it is in use by a different process.
 This error is harmless; it happens after the submission has completed.